Pokemon Go: Better gyms today, Legendary raids coming soon

 "Our focus now is to get the regular raids out, and get our users in the habit," says Archit Bhargava, the game's marketing lead.

-Niantic says we won't see Great Battles, period, until the new gyms have rolled out across the world.
+Niantic says we won't see Raid Battles, period, until the new gyms have rolled out across the world.

 In case you're wondering, the company's still being pretty tight-lipped about Pokemon Go's first official real-world event on July 22, despite the fact that tickets are going on sale in just a few hours.
 Bhargava couldn't explain why people should fly to Chicago to attend, beyond the obvious opportunity to hang out with lots of other Pokemon Go fans in a park.